'The Rookie' and '9-1-1: Lone Star' Actor Dead at 18

-Tyler Sanders, a former child star with roles on ABC's The Rookie alongside Nathan Fillion and 9-1-1: Lone Star with Rob Lowe, has died at 18.
+Tyler Sanders, a young actor best known for roles on ABC's The Rookie alongside Nathan Fillion and 9-1-1: Lone Star with Rob Lowe, has died at 18.
 According to the New York Post, Sanders passed away at his home in Los Angeles and reps for the young actor confirmed his death in a statement on Friday.
+No cause of death has been determined yet.
+A funeral service is scheduled for June 27 in Houston, Texas.

 "The cause of death is unknown and currently being investigated.
 We can't comment further beyond this," talent agent Pedro Tapia said to the outlet regarding Sanders.
 "Tyler was a talented actor with a bright future.
 He comes from a wonderful family and we ask that you respect their privacy at this time."